pimlott/rlwrap-jdb/README.md

 To run, you need rlwrap, Perl, and a few Perl modules.
-I think the only module that does not come bundled with Perl is `Archive::Zip`, which is only needed for looking into JARs in `list-java-breakpoints`.
+I think the only module that does not come bundled with Perl is `Archive::Zip`, which is only needed for finding breakpoints in JARs.
 You can install it as `libarchive-zip-perl` on Debian-based systems.

 Hacking
 =======